-Silenced weapons can be incredibly quiet, but it is important to note that almost any weapon can be silenced with a simple addition of the suppressor (silencer).
-Silenced weapons are mostly not enough to prevent anyone from hearing them for a city block.
-For comparison, the modern handgun produces 156 to 168 dB when firing without a suppressor and 117 to 140 dB when firing with one fitted.
-It should also be noted that the larger the caliber of a weapon, the louder the sound emitted when fired.
+Silenced weapons can be incredibly quiet, but it is important to note that almost any weapon can be silenced with the addition of a suppressor.
+However, it is worth noting that silenced weapons are generally not enough to prevent anyone from hearing them within a city block.
+For comparison, modern handguns produce between 156 and 168 dB when firing without a suppressor and 117 to 140 dB with one fitted.
+It should also be noted that the larger the caliber of a weapon, the louder the sound it produces when fired.

-There are a lot of solutions at the market for silencing weapons but, a general rule of the thumb is that the larger the cartridge you fire, the louder the gun, and thus, the louder the gun when suppressed.
-This is due to the fundamentals of a firearm, which is the combustion of gunpowder that produces a gas that drives a bullet down a barrel that is barely larger than Its diameter.
+There are many solutions on the market for silencing weapons, but as a general rule of thumb, the larger the cartridge a weapon fires, the louder it will be, even when suppressed.
+This is due to the fundamental mechanics of a firearm, which involves the combustion of gunpowder that produces a gas that drives a bullet down a barrel that is slightly larger than its diameter.

-How efficient the suppressor is will also depend on the cartridge you use.
-Hence, the sound level of a suppressed gun depends entirely on Its caliber.
-This is why the most silent firearms in the world are usually chambered in small calibers like .22lr, for instance.
+The efficiency of a suppressor also depends on the cartridge being used.
+Therefore, the sound level of a suppressed firearm is entirely dependent on its caliber.
+This is why some of the quietest guns in the world are typically chambered in small calibers like .22lr.

-To understand how it works, you need to go back to the fundamentals of a firearm.
-It’s important to remember that the combustion of gunpowder produces a gas that drives a bullet down a barrel that is barely larger than its diameter.
-And when the said bullet reaches the end of the barrel, guess what happens to the gas behind It?
+To fully understand how suppressors work, it is necessary to understand the fundamental mechanics of a firearm.
+It is important to remember that the combustion of gunpowder produces a gas that drives a bullet down a barrel slightly larger than its diameter.
+When the bullet reaches the end of the barrel, the gas behind it is released.

-Again, the most silent guns in the world tackle these issues by firing subsonic rounds, which have been purposefully loaded with lesser powder than usual to reduce the sound of the powder combusting.
+To reduce these sounds, some of the quietest guns in the world use subsonic rounds, which have been purposely loaded with less powder than normal to reduce the sound of the powder combusting.
 Silenced weapons equipped with subsonic rounds are quieter than those with regular rounds.

-Guns that are genuinely effective with suppressors are purpose-built to tackle the issue of the bullet slicing through the air by firing cartridges with lower velocities, like the .22lr mentioned before.
-It is worth noting that regular guns firing standard ammo would still be loud with suppressors, even when equipped with a suppressor.
+Guns that are genuinely effective with suppressors are purpose-built to tackle the issue of the bullet slicing through the air by firing cartridges with lower velocities, such as the .22lr mentioned before.
+It is worth noting that regular guns firing standard ammunition will still be loud with suppressors, even when equipped with a suppressor.

 Silenced weapons summary